The Good Book

 D Or stop a pregnancy when it's Just a tiny blastocyst

-B There's no reason why we should
+B Em There's no reason why we should take a look

 D C At any other book